In this post, you are going to learn about the most dangerous fenugreek side effects and how you can avoid them.

 However, there is one very important distinction I need to make, this study was done on mice, it’s true, we aren’t mice, however, from my experience, any weight gain I have noticed came not because I was taking fenugreek supplements or ground fenugreek seeds, but because I wasn’t paying close attention to what I was eating daily, in other words, whenever I let myself go, whether on fenugreek or not, I would gain weight.

-Personally, I have noticed that fenugreek is going to increase my appetite, in fact, this is what most women have noticed as well, I’m sure that you are going to say that since fenugreek increases the appetite, then, it increases weight gain as well!
+In fact, this is what most women have noticed as well, I’m sure that you are going to say that since fenugreek increases the appetite, then, it increases weight gain as well!

 Well, there is a huge difference, fenugreek may increase my appetite, but instead of eating potato chips and doughnuts, I’m going to eat more vegetables and fruits, this way, I’m not going to gain any weight.